 City Directories and History: The Reidville Academy Faculty House is significant as an excellent example of mid-nineteenth century Greek Revival residential architecture with late-nineteenth century Victorian alterations.
-It is a two-story brick
+It is a

 raised cottage with exterior brick walls covered with stucco and scored to look like large blocks of stone.
 One unusual feature of the house is that the east, or left, elevation has never been covered with stucco.
 The house is also significant for its